Overview — DFT+ for Manufacturing Companies

 Example from ETL+ transformation: mapping ERP tables to the target _D_Item DFT+ table.

 The following exemplifies how the Sales Invoice DFT+ tables are linked in DataSelf’s out-of-the-box templates in a star schema arrangement.
-This model works in reporting tools such as Power BI, Tableau, and Excel.
+This model works in reporting tools such as Power BI, Tableau, Excel, and AI tools such as Claude and ChatGPT.

-The following exemplifies how DFT+ tables are linked in DataSelf’s out-of-the-box templates in a galaxy schema arrangement.
-This model works in reporting tools such as Power BI, Tableau, and Excel.
+The following exemplifies how DFT+ tables for manufacturing are linked in DataSelf’s out-of-the-box templates in a galaxy schema arrangement.
+This works in reporting tools such as Power BI, Tableau, Excel, and AI tools such as Claude and ChatGPT.

 Stage 4 - Downstream (Report, Dashboard, and KPI Templates)